 CLiGS in India

 With close to 1.2 billion people, India is the world’s largest democracy facing a host of promising yet daunting growth trends.
 Along with population growth, literacy rates and life expectancy are increasing.
 Food production has largely kept pace with population growth.
-Until this year, GDP growth was among the fastest in the world, with projections that it could become the world’s fifth largest economy by 2025.
-Much of this growth has been concentrated in India’s urban center, but the impacts of rapid urbanization are not limited to city centers.
+Until very recently, GDP growth was among the fastest in the world, with projections that it could become the world’s fifth largest economy by 2025.
+Much of this growth has been concentrated in India’s urban centers, but the impacts of rapid urbanization are not limited to city centers.
 This simultaneously drives urban expansion and rural to urban migration.

 - Memo of Understanding established with Global Tiger Forum in New Delhi to explore relationships between tiger conservation and sustainable livelihood development